-Introduced by Sens.
-PARKER, KENNEDY -- read twice and ordered printed, and when printed to be committed to the Committee on Codes
+Introduced by M. of A. WALKER -- read once and referred to the Committee on Codes

 AN ACT to amend the criminal procedure law, in relation to instructions to the jury relating to certain defenses

 The People of the State of New York, represented in Senate and Assembly, do enact as follows: